 - The blood, now deoxygenated and with higher levels of carbon dioxide, is returned via the veins to the right side of the heart.

-- The blood is then pumped out of the right side of the heart to the lungs, where the carbon dioxide is removed and oxygen is returned to the blood from the air we breathe in, which fills the lungs.
+- The blood is then pumped out of the right side of the heart to the lungs, where the carbon dioxide is removed and oxygen is added to the blood from the air we breathe into the lungs.

 - Now the blood, high in oxygen and low in carbon dioxide, is returned to the left side of the heart where the process starts all over again.

-- The blood travels in a circle and is therefore referred to as circulation.
+- The blood thus travels in a circle and is therefore referred to as circulation.

-The oxygen is carried in the red blood cell by a molecule known as hemoglobin.
-When this combination of oxygen and hemoglobin occurs, the blood turns brighter red.
+- Oxygen is carried within the red blood cell by a molecule known as hemoglobin.
+When this combination of oxygen and hemoglobin occurs, the oxygen-carrying blood turns brighter red.
 This blood oxygen saturation can be measured, either by sampling the blood from an artery or by a noninvasive device called an oximeter.
-This is often referred to as an “ET finger”, since the apparatus when attached to the finger glows red.

 A pulmonary embolus clogs the artery that provides blood supply to part of the lung.
 The embolus not only prevents the exchange of oxygen and carbon dioxide, but it also decreases blood supply to the lung tissue itself, potentially causing lung tissue to die (infarct).